01What's the Right Career Path for You?

 - Reduce stress

-As you look at job possibilities for work at home moms, think about how they fit with these priorities.
+Once you have your lists, you'll want to rank the items.
+Then, as you look at job possibilities, think about how they fit with these priorities.

 - Child Care - Figure out how much and what kind of childcare you'll need.

 - Ground Rules - Adjusting to working from home can be a difficult transition for you and your family.
 Clear rules and expectations can ease the way.

 - Home Office - You'll need to find a place of your own within your house where you can set up a home office and work with minimal distractions.

 - Organization - You'll need to have systems in place for organizing your home life and your work life to make things go as smoothly as possible.

 - Building a Nest Egg - Starting small can mean a reduction in income in the short term, so you must plan for this.